particle-iot/docs/src/content/troubleshooting/debuggers/debugger-adapter.md

 ## Building an adapter

-Instead of the wires and the generic SWD adapter, you could also build your own!
+Instead of the wires and the generic SWD adapter, you could also build your own! **This is completely optional** and you can just use wires to connect the debugger directly to your device.

 ![](/assets/images/debugger/final2.jpeg)